 Transfer work applied to a required course may be evaluated to determine whether additional work is needed to fully meet particular course requirements.
 For example, one credit of independent study may be needed when a two-credit transfer course is applied to a three-credit required course.
-No credits from another completed masters degree may be transferred into the M.A.T. degree.
+No credits from another completed masters degree may be transferred into the M.A.
+(Theology) or M.A.B.C. degrees.

-The maximum number of credits that may be transferred into the M.A.T. program is eight.
+The maximum number of credits that may be transferred into the M.A.
+(Theology) and M.A.B.C. programs is ten.
 They may be transferred in at any time.
 The maximum number of credits that may be transferred into the M.Div. program is forty-eight.
 They must be transferred before the student has earned sixty-four credits.
 The maximum number of credits that may be transferred into the Th.M. program is six.
 They must be transferred at the beginning of the program.

 Transfer of credits earned via correspondence or distance education is considered on a class-by-class basis.
 The applicant or student desiring to transfer credits must submit to the registrar a copy of the course syllabus that includes the course description, objectives, and requirements.
 The decision to transfer the credit is based on the amount of time the student spends on coursework and the level of the assignments required.
 As an average, for a two-credit correspondence course, the student should complete 90 hours of coursework.
-Assignments should approximate 1,000 pages of reading and 15 pages of written work.
+Assignments should approximate

+1,000 pages of reading and 15 pages of written work.